m4k2/bebop/src/content/posts/Doubletrouble_midnight.md

 The final web3 challenge of the Midnight CTF revolves around a metamorphic contract.
 Fortunately, I had previously created a similar challenge for the Breizh CTF two years ago.

-Here's a quick refresher on what a metamorphic contract is:
+## Here's a quick refresher on what a metamorphic contract is:

-Smart contracts on Ethereum are widely considered immutable once deployed.
-However, this assumption doesn’t always hold true.
-In a this article by MixBytes, titled [*Metamorphic Smart Contracts: Is EVM Code Truly Immutable?*](https://mixbytes.io/blog/metamorphic-smart-contracts-is-evm-code-truly-immutable#rec562912282), the author dives into a class of contracts whose logic can *change over time*, despite having a static address.

-## MixBytes TL;DR

 Despite the common belief that smart contracts on Ethereum are immutable once deployed, **contracts can effectively change their logic** using advanced EVM patterns involving `CREATE`, `CREATE2`, and `SELFDESTRUCT`.